Priya-2202/Priyadharshini.D_Mlops_Capstone/README.md

 ## 🎯 Project Overview

 The primary goal of this project is to build a robust MLOps pipeline that transforms raw retail data into strategic business insights.
-The system automates data processing, performs RFM-based customer segmentation with K-Means clustering, and analyzes key business metrics like store performance, profitability, and seasonal trends.
+The system automates data processing, performs RFM-based customer segmentation, and analyzes key business metrics like store performance, profitability, and seasonal trends.
 These insights are then made accessible to stakeholders via a FastAPI backend and a Streamlit-powered dashboard.